Regulations Governing Implementation of Internal Control and Auditing System of Insurance Enterprises

 When an insurance enterprise carries out routine audit, its internal audit report shall disclose the following information based on the business nature of the audited unit:

-1. Scope of audit, summary commentary, financial status, capital adequacy, business performance, asset quality, management of shares, management of the board of directors and audit committee meeting procedures, regulatory compliance, related-party transactions, control and internal management of various businesses, management of customer data confidentiality, information management, employee confidentiality education, and implementation of self-inspection, and an evaluation of the above matters.
+1. Scope of audit, summary commentary, financial status, capital adequacy, business performance, asset quality, management of shares, management of the board of directors and audit committee meeting procedures, regulatory compliance, related-party transactions, control and internal management of various businesses, management of customer data confidentiality, information management, employee confidentiality education, management of sustainability information, and implementation of self-inspection, and an evaluation of the above matters.

 2. Examination opinions on material violations, deficiencies or frauds occurred at various units, and suggestions for disciplinary actions against negligent employees.